 What’s the Ideal Crawl Space Humidity Level?

-Generally, experts recommend that crawl space humidity should be between 45% to 55%.
+Generally, crawl space humidity should be between 45% to 55%.
 This range is ideal for preventing mold growth, wood rot, and pest infestation.
 It will ensure optimal air quality, and make your home healthier and more comfortable.

 Why a High Crawl Space Humidity Level Can Spell Disaster for Your Home